valerianka/MLND_titanic_survival_exploration/README.md

 # Project 0: Introduction and Fundamentals
 ## Titanic Survival Exploration

+This is a completed project from Udacity Machine Learning Nanodegree curriculum.
+It explores Titanic Survival Dataset as an introduction level project.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: